 Some people can’t stand the idea of putting cream in their coffee – black is best no matter what.
-Then there are the rest of us who enjoy a bit of cream, sweetness and/or flavors in our coffee.
+Then there are the rest of us who enjoy a bit of cream, sweetness, and/or flavors in our morning cup of joe.
 Whatever option you choose, with the booming coffee industry catering to more and more types of coffee drinkers, you have a number of different options available to add to your coffee.
 But which are the least problematic based on ingredients?
-You’ve trusted Mamavation to bring you topics like best non-toxic coffee, best non-toxic tea & best probiotics, now join us as we investigate the ingredients inside coffee creamers and bring you the best brands.
+You’ve trusted Mamavation to bring you topics like best non-toxic coffee, best non-toxic tea & best probiotics, now join us as we investigate the ingredients inside coffee creamers and bring you the best healthy coffee creamers.

 Disclosure: this post contains affiliate links and was fact-checked by Rebecca Elizabeth Sherrick Harks RN/BSN.

 One of the first things you can do when you choose a coffee creamer is learn to make the distinction between dairy and non-dairy creamers.
 See, the term “non-dairy” doesn’t mean that there’s no dairy; in fact, the term non-dairy just means that the product contains 0.5% or less milk by weight.

 It’s very important to note that many of the non-dairy touted coffee creamers are not actually dairy-free if you check out the ingredients.
 On the package, you may see “casein” or “caseinate” listed as one of the ingredients (which is actually the top allergenic protein in milk) and this means that the product isn’t actually entirely dairy-free.
 This can be a problem for those who are sensitive or allergic to milk.
 Here are some more relevant facts about non-dairy creamers.

 - Most of the traditional coffee creamers we found actually listed casein as their third ingredient.

 - To go truly dairy-free, check the label to ensure that the creamer is not produced in a facility that produces dairy products.